lgrahl/saltyrtc-meta/Chunking.md

 **Message id**

-The *message id* SHALL be any 4 byte number.
+The *message id* SHALL be any 32 bit unsigned integer.
 It is RECOMMENDED to start with 0 and to increment the counter for each message.

 **Serial number**

-The *serial number* MUST start with 0 and MUST be incremented by 1 for every chunk.
+The *serial number* SHALL be a 32 bit unsigned integer.
+It MUST start with 0 and MUST be incremented by 1 for every chunk.

 ## Chunk data